 The average cost of a single-family home is nearly double that of an apartment, according to Zillow data.
 That’s partly because you’re paying for land with each home purchase.
 Many people don’t realize how much of their overall wealth is tied to their home value until they have to sell or refinance it.

 You’ll need a larger down payment because mortgage loans for single-casa purchases are typically for 80% to 90% of the purchase price.
-Lower down payments are possible with FHA loans and VA loans, but those programs have their requirements and restrictions.

 Access To Comforts